01732 496 523

 The Newton PAC (Positive Air Curtain) 500 System successfully controls both water and gas levels by combining the Newton Cavity Drain Membrane (CDM) System, installed by a Specialist Basement Contractor, and a positive pressure air delivery system, installed by Prestige Air Technology.
 The system includes the durable Newton 508 membrane and its associated jointing and sealing products, all of which have third-party testing data for radon resistance.

 Below-ground waterproofing and radon management are specialist activities that can conflict.
-It is recommended that dual protection systems are designed and installed by specialists who are suitability qualified in both waterproofing and radon management.
+Specialists suitably qualified in both waterproofing and radon management should design and install dual protection systems.
 Section 6.12, BR 211, 2015

 Newton can also supply a gas barrier variant of HydroBond 403 Plus, a BDA certified and NHBC accepted Type A waterproofing membrane that provides resistance to radon, carbon dioxide, and hydrocarbons.
 Depending on the Grade of waterproofing required for your basement, HydroBond 403 Plus-GB, the Newton Hydrotank System, and the Newton PAC-500 System can be used in combination with a variety of other Newton waterproofing products to achieve the level of protection you need.